Last updated on May 29th, 2023

 Why are you creating content?
-Maybe, bring more sales, leads, or get people to trust you so on.
+Maybe, bring more sales, and leads, or get people to trust you so on.
 Whatever the reason might be, make sure your content has a proper plan to get the purpose done.

-Post an article won’t make you successful at all, there are a lot more things behind the scenes.
+Posting an article won’t make you successful at all, there are a lot more things behind the scenes.
 You have to market your content to grab the right audience for your purpose.

 5. Low Competition Keyword

-Many of you are blogging randomly which is totally bad idea.
+Many of you are blogging randomly which is a totally bad idea.
 That’s you never get traffic without getting targeted with the right keywords.